xmatekaj/AwesomeEducationalGames/README.md

 - [_Terminal](https://terminal.c1games.com/) - Correlation One’s Terminal is a member of the Tower Defense game genre.
 It is a two-player, simultaneous-turns game that takes place on a diamond-shaped arena.
 One player occupies the bottom half of the arena, while the other player occupies the top half.
 The objective is to reduce your opponents health to zero.
 You can do this by advancing Mobile units to your opponent's edge and building Structures to protect your own edges.

+## Scala
+- [Scalatron](https://scalatron.github.io/index.html) - Scalatron is a free, open-source programming game in which bots, written in Scala, compete in a virtual arena for energy and survival.
+You can play by yourself against the computer or organize a tournament with friends.

 ## SQL